badalyaz/Logger/README.md

 ```

 ## Improvement ideas
-* Use a database to store logs.
+* Use a database to store logs
-* Add queue to multiprocess threading structure
+* Add queue to the multiprocess threading structure